Satellites of spherical subgroups: Brion subgroups, first properties and examples

-Denote by $\V^\circ$ the interior of $\V$.
-Recall that a subgroup of $G$ is said to be {\em horospherical} is it contains a maximal unipotent subgroup of $G$.

-\begin{prop} Let $v\in N \cap \V$. \begin{enumerate} \item The weight lattice $\X^*(G/H_v)$ of the spherical homogeneous space $G/H_v$ is equal to the weight lattice $M=\X^*(G/H)$ of the spherical homogeneous space $G/H$. \item The valuation cone of the spherical homogeneous space $G/H_v$ is equal to $\V+\Q v$.
-In particular, $v \in \V^\circ$ if and only if the spherical subgroup $H_v$ is horospherical. \end{enumerate} \end{prop}
+\begin{prop} Let $v \in N \cap \V$ be a lattice point in the valuation cone of $G/H$. \begin{enumerate} \item The weight lattice $\X^*(G/H_v)$ of the spherical homogeneous space $G/H_v$ is equal to the weight lattice $M$ of $G/H$. \item The valuation cone of $G/H_v$ is equal to $\V+\Q v$.
+In particular, $v \in \V^\circ$ if and only if the spherical subgroup $H_v$ is horospherical, where $\V^\circ$ is the relative interior of $\V$. \end{enumerate} \end{prop}

-\begin{proof} The statements are clear for $v=0$.
-So we assume that $v$ is nonzero.
+\begin{proof} We can certainly assume that $v$ is nonzero, since the statement is clear for $v=0$.

 (1) Denote by $\tilde{X}_v$ the total space of the normal bundle to the $G$-invariant divisor $X'_v$ in $X_v$.
 We use the deformation of $X_v$ to the normal bundle $ \tilde{X}_v$ and we follow the ideas of the proof of \cite[Proposition 1.2]{B90}.